 I found it easy to be inspired while traveling.
 Each city boasts its own unique character.
 I spent hours walking through parks and narrow city streets, taking in the hustle and bustle, the scenery, and most of all the people.
 On one trip I bought a small leather journal to keep notes on my experiences –- now I take it everywhere with me to document my travels.

 I also keep my camera on hand as well to keep a visual record of my travels.
 I like to visit new places and rarely return to old ones unless for a specific reason.
 Whenever I need to boost my mood, I can look through the photos and reminisce on my travel excursions.
 Photos make it easy to share my experiences with friends and family as well.

 It’s impossible not to be inspired by different cultures.
 During my excursions, I pay close attention to the way other cultures eat their meals, shop in markets and spend time on personal care regimens.
 I’ve noticed that I’ve begun to emulate some of these behaviors in my routine at home.
 Though awkward at first, I managed to create boundaries with work which allow me to have more work-life balance.

 My newly found work-life balance allows me to see inspiration at home as well.
 Now that I’ve slowed down I notice the little things around me, like springtime daffodils and that new café which opened on my street.
 I take regular lunch breaks and make time to explore my neighborhood more.
 Instead of passing on yoga classes or Sunday brunch, I now find myself scheduling these activities with my friends.

-Traveling has taught me to slow down and enjoy life more.
+Traveling helped me slow down and enjoy life more.
 I’ve learned to appreciate my surroundings wherever I am and how to find inspiration around every corner.